samuel-ogbonnaya/google_coral_detection/README.md

 ```

 + NOTE: may also have to change file ownerships using chmod +x for some of the bash scripts
++ NOTE: my updates have only been made for the mobilenet_v2_ssd network type

 ### Next Steps
 + Complete all other steps as per the coral tutorial